 My two pantry apothecary essentials for winter are honey fermented garlic and elderberry syrup.
-Garlic is great for knocking bacterial infections on the head, you just have to put up with the garlic breath!
+Garlic gets to work on microbial (including bacterial) infections while elderberry works against the cold and flu virus.

 Stock up on fresh local garlic when you can.
-It will be readily available and reasonably priced at your farmers market when it is abundance.
-Garlic is also very easy to grow, you can cultivate a lot in a small plot in the garden or a large open pot.
+It will be readily available and reasonably priced at your farmer’s market when in abundance.
+Garlic is also super easy to grow either in a small plot in the garden or a large open pot.

-- Prevention and Treatment of Infections and Enhancing Immune Function for the treatment of many common infections – bacterial, fungal and viral.
-Also useful for the prevention of the common cold.
+- Prevention and Treatment of Infections and Enhancing Immune Function – to treat many common infections: bacterial, fungal and viral.
+Also useful to prevent the common cold.

 - Cardiovascular Tonic – for the prevention and treatment of high blood pressure, atherosclerosis, blood cholesterol and triglyceride levels.

-- Cancer Prevention – compounds in garlic have been linked to cancer prevention and significantly enhancing the immune system.
+- Cancer Prevention – compounds in garlic are linked to cancer prevention, enhancing the immune system function.

-- Antidiabetic – aids in decreasing blood insulin and increasing insulin sensitivity.
+- Antidiabetic – garlic aids in decreasing blood insulin and increasing insulin sensitivity.

-- Liver Tonic – compounds in garlic are linked to protection of the structure and function of the liver.
+- Liver Tonic – compounds in garlic are linked to protecting the structure and function of the liver.

-Here are two easy ways to get some raw garlic into you:
+Here are two recipes you can use to get some raw garlic into your diet:

 Honey Fermented Garlic